It’s surprisingly easy to make homemade hand sanitizer with a couple of items you might already have at home.

 Add the aloe vera gel and alcohol to a bowl.

-Stir to combine until there is a smooth consistency.
+Stir the two ingredients to combine until there is a smooth consistency.

-Remember, the CDC recommends at least 60% alcohol in hand sanitizer.
-When you are mixing that alcohol with aloe vera gel, it will become even more diluted, so we have to use a higher ratio.
+This is because the CDC recommends at least 60% alcohol in hand sanitizer.
+When you are mixing that alcohol with aloe vera gel, it will become even more diluted, so we have to use a higher ratio:

 We love using essential oils in household cleaners, so we found a hand sanitizer substitute that uses some of our favorite natural products: